Concept Overview

 Detection Server

-Python, OpenCV, and YOLOv8 process camera frames and compute people-count metrics.
+Python, OpenCV, and YOLOv8 process frames and compute per-camera people counts.

 03